-When this initial plan didn’t exactly work out, the young company found itself in sort of a, well, you know.
+When this initial plan didn’t exactly work out, the young company found itself in sort of a, well, you know, pickle.

 Fortunately, resourcefulness prevailed, a new plan was prepared, and the company quickly began processing and packing pickles itself, formulating their own recipes and methods of production.

 From a modest beginning in 1926, with only a 3,600 square foot building and $19,500 in capital, Mt.
 Olive has quickly grown to be one of the most loved pickle companies, manufacturing a best-selling brand of pickles, peppers and relishes in the U.S for their millions of customers.

 By January 1926, a new plan was put into place through the efforts of a group of local business people who formally established the Mt.
 Olive Pickle Company, Inc. to pack and sell its own pickles.
 Thirty-seven original shareholders put forward the capital to get the company started in what all viewed as a “community proposition.”
 The first board of directors was led by H.M.
 Cox Sr., president, I.F.
 Witherington, vice president, and C.W.
 Oliver, secretary-treasurer.
 The board hired Moore as factory superintendent and Baddour as salesman, and it purchased one acre of land from farmer J.A.
 Westbrook for $1,000.
 The land is part of the current manufacturing site today.
 Westbrook’s home still stands across from the plant.

 Over the years, Mt.
 Olive earned a reputation as being one of the pickle companies ahead of its time.
-In 1943, the company instituted a profit sharing plan for its employees, making it one of the first 200 companies in the country to do so.
+In 1943, the company instituted a profit-sharing plan for its employees, making it one of the first 200 companies in the country to do so.
 (It didn’t break the $1 million sales mark until 1947.)

 Later, in 1959, it put into place an Employee Community Fund.
 The program started with about $1,000.
 Over the years, the fund, governed by a committee of employees, has contributed hundreds of thousands of dollars to community organizations.
 Today, participating employees contribute 30 cents out of every $100 of gross wages, which the company matches.

 Pickles have been around for about 4,000 years.
 But researchers from the U.S. Department of Agriculture Food Fermentation Lab at N.C.
 State University finally unlocked the secret of controlled fermentation through research done at Mt.
 Olive Pickle Company in the late 1960s and early 1970s.
 The research done at Mt.
-Olive Pickle Company has paved the way for better pickles throughout the industry.
-One of several firsts came in 2002, when the company introduced the first line of No Sugar Added sweet pickle products, using the no calorie sweetener SPLENDA® brand sweetener.
-And, in 2007, Mt.
+Olive Pickle Company has paved the way for better pickles and pickle companies throughout the industry.
+One of several firsts came in 2002, when the company introduced the first line of No Sugar Added sweet pickle products, using the no-calorie sweetener SPLENDA® brand sweetener.
+In 2007, Mt.
 Olive rolled out its picklePAK™ line – the first pickle products offered in single-serve cups, and in 2019, the Munchies Resealable Pickle Pouches revolutionized snacking on the go!

 Mt.
 Olive Today

-Those tenets obviously served the company well for its first 90 years, and it’s a good bet they will hold true for the next 90, too.
+Those tenets obviously served the pickle company well for its first 90 years, and it’s a good bet they will hold true for the next 90, too